Festival on a Budget

 There is no better way to attend Telluride than as a passholder.
 There's no hassle: one purchase in advance entitles you to seating at the theatres, films and events on a first-come, first-served basis.
-But Festival passes are not cheap, lodging is dear, and for most folks, Telluride's location is off the beaten path.
-Nonetheless, year after year, cinephiles with appetites for champagne movies brave the Festival on a light beer budget.
-If the Festival Pass is not affordable for you, there are two options: a new Cinephile pass for $390 giving you admission to a special menu of Festival morsels, and the Acme Pass, priced at the special rate of $580.
+Year after year, cinephiles with appetites for champagne movies brave the Festival on a light beer budget.
+If the Festival Pass is not affordable for you, there are two options: a Cinephile pass for $390 giving you admission to a special menu of Festival morsels, and the Acme Pass, priced at the special rate of $580.
 The Acme offers nearly the full Festival experience in one of our best venues — Chuck Jones' Cinema.

-Note: All seven indoor theatres put individual tickets on sale ten minutes before showtime if there are seats available after passholders have been seated.
+Note: All nine indoor theatres put individual tickets on sale ten minutes before showtime if there are seats available after passholders have been seated.